MasterofPLM/SmallPainting/README.md

 2.exercise.py is acturally the opencv7_exercise
 it can create a slide show of images in a folder with smooth transition between images.

+3.grabcut.py is a simple foreground grabing algorithm, you can draw rectangle or white lines to mark your foreground and black lines for background, then the code will calculate the foreground and background.
+Although the result is not very good.